ysperetz/recruiting-exercises/inventory-allocator/README.md

           dm: { banana: 5, orange: 10 }
 }`

 You can assume that if all units of an item can be shipped from one warehouse they will.
-Splitting units of an items across warehouses like shipping 4 apples from owd and 1 apple from dm will only be if there is no other way to ship the order.
+Splitting units of an items across warehouses will be last resort measure.
+For example shipping 4 apples from owd and 1 apple from dm will only be done if there is no other way to ship the item.

 You can use any language of your choice to write the solution (internally we use Typescript/Javascript and some Java).
 Please write unit tests with your code, a few are mentioned below, but these are not comprehensive.
 Fork the repository and put your solution inside of the src directory and include a way to run your tests!